Existence of global solutions to semilinear damped wave equations with nonlinearities of derivative type: Acknowledgements

 \section{Acknowledgements}

 This work is supported by Vietnam Ministry of Education and Training and Vietnam Institute for Advanced Study in Mathematics under grant number B2026-CTT-04.
-The authors would like to thank Prof. Wenhui Chen (Guangzhou University) for his helpful advice in the preparation of this paper.
+The authors would like to thank Prof. Wenhui Chen (Guangzhou University) and Prof. Ryo Ikehata (Hiroshima University) for their helpful advice in the preparation of this paper.